 Configuring the application to log events using the standard EventLogWebEventProvider.

 Running the example requires the following:

 Internet Information Services (IIS) installed on the server where your Web application runs.
 For more information, see How to: Create and Configure Virtual Directories in IIS 5.0 and 6.0 or search for Internet Information Services on http://www.microsoft.com.

 An ASP.NET Web application.
 For more information, see ASP.NET Web Site Layout.

 The code from Raising Custom ASP.NET Health Monitoring Events Example.

 Place the source code from Raising Custom ASP.NET Health Monitoring Events Example in your ASP.NET application's App_Code directory in a file named SampleModule.vb or SampleModule.cs.

 If you already have source code in the App_Code directory of your application, you must add the version of the custom event provider that is written in the same language as the existing code in the directory.

 ASP.NET will compile the custom event provider code when a page in your application is requested.
-For more information, see Shared Code Folders in ASP.NET Web Site Projects.
+For more information, see Shared Code Folders in ASP.NET Web Sites.